[Moderate revision–posted 8/11/25 (replaces 11/27/23 edition)]

 1. Description

-The Chancellors Council Distinguished Teaching Award is designed to recognize members of the Texas Tech University teaching faculty for teaching excellence, as evidenced by their attainment of distinction both within and beyond the institution for outstanding teaching and outstanding contributions related to excellence in teaching.
-This award will be presented to up to four recipients per academic year.
-The awards will be accompanied by a cash prize of $5,000 each.
+The Chancellors Council Distinguished Teaching Award recognizes members of the Texas Tech University teaching faculty for teaching excellence, as evidenced by documentation of their efforts both within and beyond the institution for outstanding teaching and outstanding contributions related to excellence in teaching.
+This award will be presented to up to four (4) recipients per academic year.
+Each award will be accompanied by a cash prize of $5,000.

 2. Nomination Procedure

 a.
-Each dean may nominate one faculty member designated for the award, using a procedure determined by that college, except that the College of Arts & Sciences may submit two nominees.
-The nomination package shall contain the materials specified in Attachment A and shall be uploaded to the online application portal.
+Each dean may nominate one (1) faculty member to be considered for the award, using a procedure determined by that college, except that the College of Arts & Sciences may submit two (2) nominees.
+The nomination package must contain the materials specified in Attachment A and must be uploaded to the online application portal.

-The dean will seek nominations from department chairs or other sources familiar with the nominees on-campus teaching record and with the nominees reputation outside the campus.
-Internal and external letters of support should be included in the nomination.
+Each dean may seek nominations from department chairs or other sources familiar with a nominees on-campus teaching record and the nominees academic reputation outside the campus.
+Internal and external letters of support must be included in the nomination.

 c.
 Teaching Academy Executive Council members may not write letters of support for the Chancellors Council Distinguished Teaching Award because Executive Council members serve as reviewers for this award.